kyleerhabor/assistant/README.md

 and complexities of their former implementations.
 Commands are often conflated with non-essential information or details the user did not request for.
-For example, while the `/avatar` command is meant to display a user's avatar, bots often include extra details, such as who's avatar it is (e.g. "Avatar for Klay#0427"), links to additional formats and sizes, who ran the command, the guild icon, and more despite none of it being requested or essential.
-While many developers believe that the extra information can be useful and merely ignored, I believe users should receive the information they need and request the extra they want.
-Previously, this meant using named parameters (with dashes usually), which were notoriously difficult for users to comprehend.
+For example, while the `/avatar` command is meant to display a user's avatar, bots often include extra details, such as who's avatar it is (e.g. "Avatar for Klay#0427"), links to additional formats and sizes, who ran the command, the guild icon, and more, despite none of it being requested or essential.
+While many developers believe that the information can be useful and merely ignored, I believe users should receive the information they need and request the extra they want.
+Previously, this meant using named parameters (with dashes usually, like `-f`, `--flag`, `--flag=value`, and `--flag="some value"`), resolvers (or types), documentation (help command, wiki, website, etc.), and more, which was notoriously difficult for users to comprehend.
 Today, however, there's no reason why this can't be a reality.

 <!-- "wanted" or "yearned for"? -->
 I yearned for a bot capable of providing a simple interface and experience, but couldn't find one I liked.
 In protest,